By Troy Thibodeau

 Amendments can be made instantaneously, and collected data can be populated in moments.
 Paperwork is no friend to business, and eliminating it helps acquirers and merchants make this process much easier.

-Section 6050W is now law, and the IRS has publicly stated that real-time, information-led filing is its long-
+Section 6050W is now law, and the IRS has publicly stated that real-time, information-led filing is its long- term goal.

 This means that 1099-K filing is now a part of the payment processing business and must be treated as such.
 Looking at the process as a year-round endeavor - from information collection to filing - will create better, more cost-efficient processes and happier clients.